(Updated April 19, 2021)

 The rage toward the clubs in the Super League is clear.
 And for some, this rage has overshadowed the concern for the afflicted parties.
 Be it the fans, the other clubs in the whole football pyramid, the communities around them, the coming generation.

 James Corden hopes that all football fans will remember the names of these owners.
 “Don’t forget the people who did this.”
-Sure.
-But that doesn’t really help anyone, does it?
+I don’t doubt his concern, but that doesn’t really help anyone, does it?

 Covid sucks – I say that with a heavy heart.
 And football has been a huge part in getting a lot of people through it.
 The situation is not made any better when you consider all this.
 And I sympathize with you.